HMS-Core/hms-DCI-demo/README.md

 Introduction
 ------------

 Digital Copyright Identifier Kit (DCI Kit), developed by Huawei and Copyright Protection Center of China (CPCC), protects copyright on digital works by leveraging technologies related to the blockchain, big data, and AI, in compliance with the Copyright Law of People's Republic of China and DCI specifications and regulations.
-Capabilities provided by this kit include DCI user registration, copyright registration, and copyright safeguarding.
-Information about successfully registered works (including their DCI codes) will be stored in the blockchain, ensuring that all copyright information is reliable and traceable.
+Capabilities provided by this kit include DCI user registration, copyright registration, copyright licensing, and copyright safeguarding.
+Information about successfully registered works will be stored in the blockchain, ensuring that all copyright information is reliable and traceable.
 ## Development Preparations

-The sample code, which is complied using Gradle, shows how to integrate the DCI SDK for Android into an app.
+The sample code, which is compiled using Gradle, shows how to integrate the DCI SDK for Android into an app.

 1. Install Android Studio on your computer.
 Open the demo project in Android Studio.
-You can find build.gradle files in the project.
+You can find **build.gradle** files in the project.

 2. Register as a Huawei developer on [HUAWEI Developers](https://developer.huawei.com/consumer/en/).
 Create an app and configure app information in AppGallery Connect.
 For details, please refer to [Preparations](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/config-agc-0000001050196065).
-Integrate [HUAWEI Account Kit](https://developer.huawei.com/consumer/en/hms/huawei-accountkit).
+Integrate [Account Kit](https://developer.huawei.com/consumer/en/hms/huawei-accountkit).
 If you want copyright owners to be notified when a DCI code is issued, also integrate [Push Kit](https://developer.huawei.com/consumer/en/hms/huawei-pushkit).

 3. Configure the sample code.

-   (1) Download the agconnect-services.json file from AppGallery Connect and add it to the app directory of the demo project.
+   (1) Download the **agconnect-services.json** file from AppGallery Connect and add it to the **app** directory of the demo project.

-   (2) Open the app-level build.gradle file.
-Replace APP_ID with the app ID obtained from AppGallery Connect and applicationId with your app package name.
+   (2) Open the app-level **build.gradle** file.
+Replace **APP_ID** with the app ID obtained from AppGallery Connect and **applicationId** with your app package name.

    (3) Generate a signing certificate fingerprint.
-Copy the generated signing certificate to the project and configure the signing certificate in the app-level build.gradle file.
+Copy the generated signing certificate to the project and configure the signing certificate in the app-level **build.gradle** file.

 ## Environment Requirements